 11.4.1 Face to face, twice annually, and such meetings are expected to coincide with Major AHRI Events; and,

-11.4.2 By teleconference, twice annually or as required.
+11.4.2 By Virtual Meeting Technology, twice annually or as required.

 11.5 The National President will chair meetings of the Council of State Presidents.

 11.6 Having regard to consultation with the Council of State Presidents, meetings will be called pursuant to this clause, by the National President.

 11.7 Unless otherwise determined by the Council of State Presidents, 4 members from among them present in person or by proxy are a quorum.